ollyarm/clean-cqrs/README.md

 ### There are some examples and how to test them included here.

+Examples are all a bit contrived and simplistic but hopefully convey the power of this set up for testing and being able to change decisions in the future...

 1. Minimal
 	- Console app that constructs a unit of work and defines commands and queries with no base classes.
 	- [/Examples/MinimalSetup/MinimalSetup/Program.cs](/Examples/MinimalSetup/MinimalSetup/Program.cs)